spe-uob/2021-AIWorkflow/README.md

 “Create a tool which will allow a user to connect a defined set of 3rd party applications and execute actions when conditions have been met.
 E. G when a tweet containing ‘ibm’ is detected place content of tweet onto a Google sheet and use Watson tone analyser to determine of tweet was positive or negative on tone.
 If a positive tweet then place content of tweet onto Google slide.”

 ## 1.2.
 User Stroies
+Our first Stakeholder is our client, John McNamara.
+As an individual in IBM, he wants to find out what people are saying about the company on Twitter and present his findings.
+He aims to sort thse tweets by using Waston Tone Analyzer and add tweets into corresponding google slides.
+He would like a tool where he can configure actions on a website, where he asks the website to go on Twitter and grab tweets relating to IBM and sends it to the Tone analyser and sort them into different slides.
-Our first Stakeholders are tweet users and we aim at distinguishing these tweets in different tones by using Waston Tone Analyzer.
-After that we add different tweet into different google slides.
-For example, when a farmer post a tweet with a happy tone, the application automatically recoginze its tone and put it into "happy tone" google slides.
+For example, when an IBM customer posts a tweet compaining that the IBM Cloud does not work well sometimes, the application automatically recoginze its tone and put it into the pile of slides where the user is sad.